ZenanXing/BioCurve-Analyzer/README.md

-# Biocurve Analyzer
+# BioCurve Analyzer

 A shiny app that can estimate ED<sub>50</sub> and T<sub>50</sub> from biological curves.

 ## Description  <img src="www/biocurve_analyzer_logo.png" align="right" style="float:right; height:220px; margin: 10px;"/>

-**Biocurve Analyzer** is a tool used to analyze diverse biological curves generated from dose-response and time-to-event data sets in a stepwise manner.
+**BioCurve Analyzer** is a tool used to analyze diverse biological curves generated from dose-response and time-to-event data sets in a stepwise manner.
 It provides a more user-friendly interface to estimating the ED<sub>50</sub> and T<sub>50</sub> from the curves using the R packages - `drc`, `drcte`, and `aomisc`.
 All frequently used models are available in this app.
 It also helps the users to select the best-fit model after you provide all possible candidates.
 In addition, in order to estimate the ED<sub>50</sub>s more comprehensively, two types of ED<sub>50</sub>s can be estimated by three previously published methods.
 Finally, a publication-quality figure presenting the biological curves can be generated and further customized by the users.
 All the dataframes, figures, and a report containing the code for plotting can be downloaded.

 ## Getting Started

-Biocurve Analyzer can be used both locally and online.
+BioCurve Analyzer can be used both locally and online.
 The app can be installed following the instructions below and it is also hosted on Shinyapps.io: https://zenanx.shinyapps.io/biocurve-analyzer/.

 ### Installation

-To use Biocurve Analyzer locally, you can follow the steps.
+To use BioCurve Analyzer locally, you can follow the steps.

   1. Install R and RStudio IDE.
 The app has been tested with R 4.4.1 and RStudio version 2024.04.2+764.

-  2. Clone or download the Biocurve Analyzer from the GitHub.
+  2. Clone or download the BioCurve Analyzer from the GitHub.
 You can either [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) using git or download the app as a ZIP file.
   In addition, these R packages should also be installed by from CRAN or GitHub using the code below.

       ```